-When it comes to sales performance, business owners often assume that since sales reps are paid a commission, they will be motivated enough to figure out for themselves how to perform at the highest level.
+When it comes to sales performance, business owners often assume that since sales reps are paid a commission, they will be motivated enough to figure out how to perform at the highest level.
 However, a commission is not a magical motivational pill that will drive your team members to interpret and adjust to the specific sales processes or the “Do’s and Don’ts” of your sales operations, which is crucial to achieving the highest level of success.
-In the long run, assuming that a commission is enough to propel your sales reps to reach their full potential is a risky proposition that can hurt both you and your sales team.
+In the long run, assuming that a commission is enough to propel your sales reps to reach their full potential is a risky proposition that can hurt you and your sales team.
+To help sales teams reach their goals, many small businesses are implementing sales enablement methodologies that help salespeople match their sales strategy to clients’ buyer journeys.

 Relying on commission as the sole motivator for your team members to grow and succeed is risky approach in the modern business environment.
 Operating your business with a “churn and burn” approach will result in lost time and money in trial and error, and massive losses in opportunity costs.
 When you factor in the additional expenses surrounding your sales team, such as marketing, lead acquisition, and market reputation costs, you’re looking at a costly operation that may yield little reward.
 In addition, for a salesperson, the commission-driven approach is full of frustrations as it doesn’t appear to support their professional career goals and desire to grow.
 Sales reps who join your team should feel that they are being supported, not only to make a sale, but to grow as a salesperson.